fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Server/Install_Other_File/README.md

 	* When server crash, it uploads the crash reports to a [community-accessible processing backend](https://crash.limetech.org/)
 		* Helpful notices with clear information help server owners quickly resolve crash causes
 		* Check the crash reports and try to fix or share with others who can fix
-	* 🟥 Does not apply to
-		* L4D1 linux
-		* L4D2 linux and Sourcemod v1.12 or above
 </details>

 * <details><summary>Installation</summary>